Alkyd: Waterborne alkyds

 There has been a general trend worldwide to formulate resins and coatings that are waterborne rather than formulated with solvent as waterbased materials are perceived to be environmentally friendly.
 Waterborne alkyds have thus been made available too.
-One method is to acrylic modify the alkyd to make it water-reducible.
+One method is to acrylic-modify the alkyd to make it water-reducible.
+Synthesis techniques of acrylic-modified water-reducible alkyds to improve corrosion performance have likewise been studied.